Whonix/phabricator_migration/README.md

 # Description
-A simple Ruby script for migrating the Phabricator issues to Discourse topics.
+A simple Ruby program for migrating the Phabricator issues to Discourse topics.

 ## Requirements
 - Installed version of Ruby 3